Creamy chicken and mushroom crepes seasoned with dijon mustard, tarragon, and chives make a gourmet easy meal for lunch or dinner!

 Do you often have a half-eaten chicken in your fridge waiting to be made into chicken soup?
 I do, whether I've roasted it myself or bought a rotisserie chicken from the store.
 Last week presented me with that exact situation, and I just wasn't feeling the chicken soup.
 Behold, Creamy Dijon Chicken and Mushroom Crêpes were born, and now I can't stop thinking about other delicious ways to use already cooked chicken.

 Besides using up leftovers in your fridge, using cooked chicken in your recipe means dinner is on the table that much faster (and without the mess of the pot you'd use to cook the chicken).
 This recipe comes together in less than 30 minutes if you've got crêpes handy.
 I love to make a batch and store some in the freezer for meals like this.
 They defrost super-quickly, and you're ready to go.

-- Crêpes: if you haven’t made crepes before, they are easy to do, and you can use my recipe for Nutella Crêpes.
+- Crêpes: if you haven't made crêpes before, they are easy to do, and you can use my recipe for Nutella Crêpes.
 Make them ahead of time because the batter needs time to rest.
 You can refrigerate them or freeze them as needed.
 And of course, store-bought crêpes are just fine!